 What do you think when someone mentions Christmas & summer holidays?
-I know my mind goes to lazy days spent at the beach, BBQs, warm balmy evenings that go on forever.
-An audible sigh of release.
+My mind goes to lazy days spent at the beach, BBQs, warm balmy evenings that go on forever.
 Relaxation, a chance to recharge and reconnect.
 Then you remember you are a business owner, you have the lead up to Christmas to get through first, and that ‘ can almost taste summer’ feeling quickly evaporates.

 But it needn’t be the case if you start preparing early enough.
 It is easy to get caught up in overwhelm but like all things;